Jungang Line: Jecheon–Dodam section

 The Jecheon–Dodam section was double-tracked.
 The rebuilt section is 17.4 km in length, was built with a budget of 320.024 billion won, and is primarily intended to improve capacity for freight transports to a cement factory.
 The project was completed on 31 March 2011.

 Dodam–Andong section

 The reconstruction of the Dodam–Andong section as an electrified double-track line started in December 2013.
 The section includes the realignment of the Danyang–Yeongju section, which opened as a single-track section on 13 December 2020.
 The Yeongju–Danchon section, another re-alignment, opened as single-track on 17 December 2020.
-The electrified and double-tracked Dodam–Danyang section opened in 5 January 2021, the second track on the Danyang–Yeongju section opened on 30 June 2022, finally the second track on the Yeongju–Danchon section and the electrified and double-tracked Danchon–Andong section opened on 28 July 2022.
+The electrified and double-tracked Dodam–Danyang section opened on 5 January 2021, the second track on the Danyang–Yeongju section opened on 30 June 2022, finally the second track on the Yeongju–Danchon section and the electrified and double-tracked Danchon–Andong section opened on 28 July 2022.
 Operation of the entire section at the maximum line speed started only in December 2023.